This week’s podcast revisits an earlier conversation we had that looks at the importance of measuring the voice of the customer and how to do it.

 Your models must reflect the tenor and the lexicon and even the length of the texts that you’re analyzing.
 We’re a small team and everybody knows that larger training data volumes lead to better results.
 We don’t have the luxury of creating these large volumes either by paying for it or classifying ourselves, so we had to be really creative about working with small datasets.

 Paige: What advice do you have product teams working on ML?

 Deepa: Try to build your models for both the specific space and speaker.
 Whoever’s generating the text probably has patterns of speech, a lexicon – all of which are really important.
 And the other thing is, don’t be intimidated by large competitors who claim to have better models because they have better training datasets.
 There are creative ways to get to high quality models without that.

 Paige: It was really fun watching the teams here at Intercom build their first ML product.
-When we launched Answer Bot, I think we experienced quite a few of the issues you just described, so they definitely resonate.
+When we launched Resolution Bot, I think we experienced quite a few of the issues you just described, so they definitely resonate.

 Paige: What’s next for the Wootric product team?

 Deepa: I love this question.
 Our vision has always been twofold.
 As you may have seen, the dynamic is shifting away from surveys as the only source of a voice of the customer.
 With that in mind, we are really starting see the market ask for how we can harvest customer feedback from all of the other customer data sources we have – especially support conversations for product teams.
 There’s so much there, and the insights are shifting away from the traditional survey space.